 Gloucestershire GL13 9HL

-Chris now applies his skill at writing and storytelling to editing and ghostwriting books for Memoirs Publishing of Cirencester, a flourishing and highly-regarded self-publishing house.
+Chris now applies his skill at writing and storytelling to editing and ghostwriting books on a freelance basis, working closely with Memoirs Books of Cirencester, a highly-regarded self-publishing house.
 He is adept at matching his writing style to the subject and the wishes of the author and at editing manuscripts of all kinds to produce polished, highly readable prose.

 'My thanks to Chris for his patient unravelling of a wealth of information to produce a far more coherent account than I could have managed... he has woven the facts into a delightful tapestry.' - Dr Gordon Sharp, Going For A Spin (Memoirs Publishing)